- For Women Facing a Breast Biopsy

-- Some women – because of their family history, a genetic tendency, or certain other factors – should be screened with MRI in addition to mammograms.
-The number of women who fall into this category is very small, but talk with your doctor about your history and whether you should have additional tests or start screening at an earlier age.
+Some women at high risk for breast cancer – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
+(The number of women who fall into this category is very small.)
+Talk with a health professional about your risk for breast cancer and the best screening plan for you.

 Early breast cancer is often – but not always – painless.
 In its very early stages, it’s too small to find by palpating (touching) the breast.
 This means that you may not notice any changes.
 At this stage of breast cancer growth, a screening mammogram can show the changes before you have symptoms.
 As the tumor grows larger, you may be able to feel a lump or thickness.

 Breast cancer can start anywhere in the breast.
 Some signs to watch for are:

 - A lump or thickening of tissue anywhere in the breast

 - Skin dimpling or puckering of the breast

 - A nipple that is pushed in (inverted) and hasn’t always been that way